 Here’s how SMS messaging works with OpenPhone:

-- Unlike Google Voice, our platform lets you text for free to any US or Canadian number (no matter where you are).
+- Unlike Google Voice, our platform lets you text any US or Canadian number for free (no matter where you are).
 We also offer international texting and toll-free North American numbers.
 All you need is WiFi to text from your computer or mobile phone (support iOS and Android devices).

-- We provide plenty of support for the things you need, from MMS and number porting (or pick a new number based on any US or Canada area code) to shared inbox management.
+- We provide plenty of support for the things you need, from MMS and shared inbox management to number porting (or, if you need a new number, you can pick a new number based on any US or Canada area code).

 - OpenPhone offers multiple ways to send group text messages at a glance, including desktop and mobile apps along with Chrome and other web browsers.

-- Integrations galore!
-With Zapier on your size, use more than 3,000+ tools to send texts based on specific touchpoints.
+- Connect your business phone to the other tools you use.
+With Zapier on your size, use more than 5,000+ tools to send texts based on specific touchpoints.

 - Use a variety of built-in features to help you save time texting including snippets, scheduled messages, auto-replies, and yes, group texting capabilities.